 8 Top Tips To Get Long And Strong Nails

 Healthy nails are often extremely sought after yet harder to maintain than first imagined.
-Whether you are looking to use your natural nails for a manicure or are waiting to test out a nail art design, we can all benefit from strong, long nails.
+Whether you are looking to use your natural nails for an at-home manicure or are waiting to test out a nail art design, we can all benefit from strong, long nails.

 Many elements can factor into damaging our nails.
 Our hands are at the forefront of labored jobs and therefore often succumb to snags and dirt.
 Furthermore, if you are a loyal customer to professional gel manicures, you can often be left with peeling, weak nails between appointments.

 We know how frustrating it can be to begin growing your nails only to have them break or tear.
 Fear not though, there are things we can do to strengthen our nails and encourage them to grow.

 Take your vitamins

 There are great vitamins that can help your nails look and feel their best, and they won’t cost an arm and a leg.
 The primary vitamin for nails is Vitamin B. If you have a vitamin B deficiency, you might have weak and brittle nails.
 B12 helps to stimulate red blood cells and absorb iron.
 Without it, your nails may turn a dark blue colour with potential brown lines.